bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Once you have determined the types of instances in the pipeline and the types of streaming components, you can start building the infrastructure.
 Firstly, create two providers of *Apache Kafka* and *Apache Zookeeper* types.
 Secondly, create services of *Apache Kafka* and *Apache Zookeeper* types.
 Thirdly, create streams of *Apache Kafka*.
 Finally, create an instance of a batch module.

-The schema below may help you to understand the dependency of entities in the platform.
+The schema below may help you to understand the dependency of entities in the system.

 .. figure:: _static/InstanceCorrelation1.png
   :align: center